 To store Docker images, use the

 docker push command.
-To push to the Synapse Docker Registry, users must be logged into the registry:
+To push to the Synapse Docker registry, users must be logged into the registry, be a Synapse certified user and have edit permissions:

 docker login -u <synapse username> -p <synapse password> docker.synapse.org